Yvelo/aafai-bus/README.md

     - **Protocols and ports:** `tcp:8000` (or your Gunicorn port).
 3.  **Tag Your VM:** Add the network tag (e.g., `aafai-bus-server`) to your VM instance in **Compute Engine**.

+### 3.2.
+Auto-Shutdown Permissions

+The application runs as the low-privileged `www-data` user.
+To allow it to power off the entire VM, you must grant it a specific, passwordless `sudo` permission.

+1.  **Edit the Sudoers File:** On your Debian server, run `sudo visudo`.
+This is the only safe way to edit this file.
+2.  **Add the Rule:** Scroll to the very bottom of the file and add this exact line:
+    ```
+    www-data ALL=(ALL) NOPASSWD: /sbin/shutdown --poweroff now
+    ```
+This highly specific rule allows the `www-data` user to do one thing and one thing only: power off the machine.

 ## 4. Testing Strategy

 The project includes a comprehensive test suite using `pytest`.
 The tests are organized to ensure reliability and maintainability.